inventit/underscore-string-rails/README.md

     //= require underscore
     //= require underscore.string

-And mixin `underscore.string` to `underscore` after document is ready to make all exported underscore.string functions via '_'.
+And mixin `underscore.string` to `underscore` after document is ready to make all exported underscore.string functions be accessible via '_'.

 ```javascript
 $(function() {